wsuduce/QH_submission_package/manuscript/QH_Paper_v2.3.1.md

 • Euclid (z ≈ 1): BAO distance indicator shift ≈ +0.22%.
 • DESI (z = 0.5): dark‑energy state w ≈ −1.009 (see §5.3).

 At the core is a **parameter-free lab-to-cosmos validation**: a laboratory ratio measured in quantum platforms, **β/α = 0.0503**, maps through the standard expansion history to **k = 0.530**, matching JWST/MIDIS (**0.519 ± 0.061**).
 Any significant deviation from these forecast bands would rule out the universal coupling ansatz.
+The laboratory result relies on a **physics-informed mapping**, validated by model selection and consistency checks, to connect platform-specific measurements to the universal scale.
 Our Scale-Coupling Framework (SCF; internally called Quantum Harmonia) warrants explanation.

 ## 1. Introduction